-The majority of our revenue has been generated in the United States, where we sell our products through a network of 33 independent sales agencies employing more than 110 sales representatives specifically focused on pediatrics, 68 of whom were full-time equivalents devoted to OrthoPediatrics sales activities.
+The majority of our revenue has been generated in the United States, where we sell our products through a network of 33 independent sales agencies employing more than 110 sales representatives specifically focused on pediatrics, 69 of whom were full-time equivalents devoted to OrthoPediatrics sales activities.
 These independent sales agents are trained by us, distribute our products and are compensated through sales-based commissions and performance bonuses.
-We do not sell our products through or participate in physician-owned distributorships, or PODs
+We do not sell our products through or participate in physician-owned distributorships, or PODs.

 We market and sell our products internationally in 35 countries through independent stocking distributors.
 Our independent distributors manage the billing relationship with each hospital in their respective territories and are responsible for servicing the product needs of their surgeon customers.
 In April 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
 In these markets, we work through sales agencies that are paid a commission, similar to our U.S. sales model.
 We expect these arrangements to generate an increase in revenue and gross margin.
-For the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017, international sales accounted for approximately 20%, 23%, 24% and 25% of our revenue, respectively.
-As of March 31, 2017, the amount of inventory held outside of the United States was immaterial.
+For the years ended December 31, 2015 and 2016 and the six months ended June 30, 2016 and 2017, international sales accounted for approximately 20%, 23%, 23% and 23% of our revenue, respectively.